nikhil1raghav/blog/content/wikipages/dbms.md

 * Reflexivity - if Y ⊆ X then X → Y
 * Augmentation - if X → Y then XZ → YZ
-* Transivity - if X → Y & Y → Z then X → Z
+* Transitivity - if X → Y & Y → Z then X → Z

 We can prove secondary rules from primary rules